-nobuffer Print each result on a line by itself, without buffering. exclude=tag Ignore benchmarks with the specified tag. -c Only run compiled code - do not run any interpreters. -i Only interpret - do not run any compilers. -C Compile the programs, but do not run them. -t Type-check the programs, but do not run them. compiler=progran n The program used to compile Futhark programs.
+notty Print each result on a line by itself, without line buffering. exclude=tag Ignore benchmarks with the specified tag. -c Only run compiled code - do not run any interpreters. -i Only interpret - do not run any compilers. -C Compile the programs, but do not run them. -t Type-check the programs, but do not run them. compiler=program The program used to compile Futhark programs.
 This option can be passed multiple times, with the last taking effect.
-The specified program must support the same interface as futhark-c. interpreter=program Likecompiler, but for interpretation. typechecker=program Likecompiler, but for when execution has been disabled with -t. pass-option=opt Pass an option to benchmark programs that are being run.
+The specified program must support the same interface as futhark-c. interpreter=program Likecompiler, but for interpretation. typechecker=program Likecompiler, but for when execution has been disabled with -t. runner=program If this is set to the non-empty string, compiled programs are not run directly, but instead the indicated program is run, with the path to the compiled Futhark pro- gram passed as the first command-line argument.
+This is useful for compilation targets that cannot be executed directly (like futhark-cs(1)), or when you wish to run the program on a remote machine.

+--pass-option=opt Pass an option to benchmark programs that are being run.
 For example, we might want to run OpenCL programs on a specific device: